University of the Highlands and Islands: Foundation

-The Foundation creates a link between UHI and its communities, and serves as a mission custodian.
-The foundation contains a maximum of 120 members.
-In addition to the rector, principal and vice-chancellor, president of the student association and chair of the court, the foundation also includes members from academic partners, employees, students, industry, alumni, external organisations and individuals with organisational value-added expertise and knowledge.
+The Foundation creates a link between UHI and its communities and contains a maximum of 120 members.
+In addition to the Rector, Principal and Vice-Chancellor, President of the Student Association and Chair of the Court, the Foundation also includes members from academic partners, employees, students, industry, alumni, external organisations and individuals.

 Faculty of Arts, Humanities and Business

 The Faculty of Arts, Humanities and Business has three subject networks;